At Verge Theater, we believe in the power of make-believe! We know that when we play together, we can learn together.

 Improv develops communication, problem solving, and literacy skills.
 Making up a story on the spot encourages kids to trust their ideas and feel like their voice matters!
 Working with others on stage requires listening and self-regulation.
 (Plus it is a ton of FUN!)
 Nurture your child's resilience and imagination with kids' improv at Verge!

-Classes start March 30th and end May 18th with a end-of-class showcase.
+Classes start September 14 and end November 9th with an end-of-class showcase.